mariotoffia/FluentDocker/README.md

         }
 ```

-The above example defines a _Dockerfile_, and builds it, for the node image and use plain redis.
-If you just want to use
+The above example defines a _Dockerfile_, builds it, for the node image.
+It then uses vanilla redis and nginx.
-a existing _Dockerfile_ it can be done like this.
+If you just want to use an existing _Dockerfile_ it can be done like this.

 ```cs
         using (var services = new Builder()